Spirals-Team/librepair-experiments/README.md

 # repairnator-experiments

-This is an open-science repository whith data related to ["How to Design a Program Repair Bot?
+This is an open-science repository with data related to ["How to Design a Program Repair Bot?
 Insights from the Repairnator Project"](https://hal.inria.fr/hal-01691496/document) (ICSE 2018) and [Repairnator patches programs automatically](https://ubiquity.acm.org/article.cfm?id=3349589), (Ubiquity, Association for Computing Machinery, 2019).

 ```Bibtex
 @inproceedings{repairnator,